raphael-blanchard/website-dev/tartanimu.md

             </p>
         </div>
         <p>
             Beyond standalone IMU-based estimation, TartanIMU can also be integrated within a broader SLAM framework.
-When external pose sources (e.g., LiDAR-based SLAM) are reliable, their estimates are used to supervise the model through consistency loss.
-However, in degraded environments (e.g., dense smoke, snow, dust), where SLAM performance drops, we fallback to TartanIMU predictions to maintain continuity in pose estimation.
+When external pose sources (e.g., LiDAR-based SLAM) are reliable, we use their feedback to train the network.
+Then, in degraded environments (e.g., dense smoke, snow, dust), where traditional SLAM performance drops, we fallback to TartanIMU predictions to maintain continuity in pose estimation.
         </p>
         <div class="image-container">
             <img src="img/TartanIMU/lio_imu_switch_scheme.png" alt="SLAM and IMU fallback mechanism" style="width: 60%; height: auto;">